CSCI-39548-SP23/course-syllabus/README.md

 As part of your presentation, you can give a short ~5 min talk/report on what are some of the interesting changes that are happening in our field.
 This can be anything from a new framework that you picked up, a new JS library, or new technologies being developed that impacts the internet/web dev field.

-We will devote the start of the class session (limited to 2-4 presentations per class) to presentation, sign up sheet link will be posted on BlackBoard, and are on a first come first serve basis!
+We will devote the start of the class session (limited to 3 presentations max per class) to presentation, sign up sheet link will be posted on BlackBoard, and are on a first come first serve basis!

 ---